BereketMelese1/rick_and_morty_flutter_app/README.md

 This is a Flutter application that uses the [Rick and Morty GraphQL API](https://github.com/afuh/rick-and-morty-api) to display characters from the popular animated TV series.

+It can also support my rick_and_morty movie website i had already developed("https://rick-and-morty-movie-website.netlify.app")

 ## Features

 - Fetch and display a list of characters from the Rick and Morty universe